Chapter 16.16

 Words and phrases used in this chapter shall have the meaning set forth in this section.
 Undefined words and phrases that are defined in LFPMC Title 18 shall have the meaning ascribed therein unless the context clearly requires otherwise or another code provision is referenced.
 For purposes of interpretation, the present tense includes the future, the singular form includes the plural, and the plural form includes the singular.
 “Shall” is mandatory and not discretionary.
 The words “person” or “applicant” shall include an individual(s), a corporation, partnership or other legal entity.
 Whenever a specific document or regulation is referenced herein, the reference shall refer to the most recent edition of such document or regulation, unless the context clearly indicates otherwise.

-A. “Alteration” means any human activity that results or might result in any impact upon a sensitive area; provided, that alteration does not include walking, fishing, or any other passive recreation or other similar activities.
+A. “Alteration” means any human activity that results or might result in any impact upon a critical area; provided, that alteration does not include walking, fishing, or any other passive recreation or other similar activities.

 B. “Best management practices” means regularly accepted principles and practices or systems of practices and management measures that are recommended by a qualified professional as most likely to: